mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/run.md

 If you run into any issues, please take a look at Apple's <a href="https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/LaunchingYourApponDevices/LaunchingYourApponDevices.html#//apple_ref/doc/uid/TP40012582-CH27-SW4" target="_blank">Launching Your App on a
 Device</a> documentation.

-If the app fails to build, you can try either of the following options before trying to build the app again:
+If the app fails to build, you can try the following before trying to build the app again:

 - Go to the **Product** menu and select **Clean Build Folder**
 {{</note>}}